arviz-devs/arviz/README.md

 2. Clone this repo,
 3. Run `./scripts/container.sh --build`

-This will build a local docker container called arviz container and install all the dependences.
+This will build a local image with the tag `arviz`.
-After building an image tests can be executing by running `docker run arviz`.
+After building the image tests can be executing by running `docker run arviz`.
-A shell can be started by running `docker run arviz /bin/bash`
+A shell can be started by running `docker run arviz /bin/bash`.
+The correct conda environment will be activated automatically.